 Combined Bachelor's-Master's Programs for Teacher Certification

-SPD's combined BA or BS/MAT five-year programs lead to both degrees and certification in Adolescent Education in Foreign Language, Mathematics, Science or Social Studies.
-The BA or BS/MAT option is available to students who are matriculated in the following undergraduate degree programs: Applied Math/Statistics, Africana Studies, Anthropology, Biology, Chemistry, Earth Science, Economics, French, History, Italian, Mathematics, Physics, Political Science, Sociology and Spanish.
-For combined BA/MA programs in English, History, and Linguistics/TESOL, consult the Graduate School Bulletin.
+SPD's combined BA or BS/MAT five-year programs lead to both degrees and certification in Adolescent Education in Foreign Language (with or without ESL/ENL certification), Mathematics, Science or Social Studies.
+The BA or BS/MAT option is available to students who are matriculated in the following undergraduate degree programs: Applied Math/Statistics, Africana Studies, Biology, Chemistry, Earth Science, French, History, Italian, Mathematics, Physics, and Spanish.

 Students may enter into one of SPD-sponsored programs as early as the beginning of their junior year.
 While some graduate study will take place prior to the last undergraduate semester, graduate status will commence with the eighth semester, and graduation with both degrees will usually occur after ten semesters of study.
 The total combined degree program will include 150 credits of study and save the student a minimum of one semester’s time and graduate tuition.

 Teacher preparation candidates must also complete certification workshops in child abuse, substance abuse, school violence, and harassment, bullying and discrimination prevention and intervention.
 In addition, they must be fingerprinted.
 Stony Brook offers these workshops monthly.
 See Certification and Licensing Workshops for details.

 To be eligible to apply to this program, students must have a minimum overall GPA of 3.0; a higher GPA in one’s major is preferred.

 Applications are accepted online through the School of Professional Development's application system .
 Students will select the appropriate BA/BS MAT application and submit all the following required materials online: